Deed: Bargain and sale deed

 A third type of deed, known as a bargain and sale deed, implies that the grantor has the right to convey title but makes no warranties against encumbrances.
 This type of deed is most commonly used by court officials or fiduciaries that hold the property by force of law rather than title, such as properties seized for unpaid taxes and sold at sheriff's sale, or an executor.

 Quitclaim deed

-A so-called quitclaim deed is (in most jurisdictions) actually not a deed at all—it is actually an estoppel disclaiming rights of the person signing it to property.
+A so-called quitclaim deed is (in most jurisdictions) actually not a deed at all, but an estoppel disclaiming rights of the person signing it to property.

 Deed of trust

 In some jurisdictions, a deed of trust is used as an alternative to a mortgage.
 A deed of trust is not used to transfer property directly.
 It is commonly used in some states — California, for example — to transfer title to land to a “trustee”, usually a trust or title company, which holds the title as security ("in escrow") for a loan.
 When the loan is paid off, title is transferred to the borrower by recording a release of the obligation, and the trustee's contingent ownership is extinguished.
 Otherwise, upon default, the trustee will liquidate the property with a new deed and offset the lender's loss with the proceeds.